craigxchen/BlackjackRL/README.md

 ## Getting Started

+You can simply clone/download the repository and run programs as-is.
+Below is a brief explanation of what is included:

 Tabular_QL is equipped with typical methods used in decaying epsilon-greey Q-learning.
 Consistently converges to optimal.

 Tabular_MC is similar, except it "learns" through the Monte Carlo algorithm.